He Panned It, Now He Sucks

 - This extends to the actual fanbase as well, due to the Otomedius series' Broken Base.

-- In 1998, Game Pro took a LOT of heat for panning two otherwise highly regarded Playstation 1 games: Grand Theft Auto and (especially) Xenogears.
-Needless to say, fan reaction was not good, especially with Xenogears.
-Which was hyped by many as being the system's answer to Nintendo's The Legend of Zelda: Ocarina of Time.
+- Older Than They Think: In 1998, Gamepro Magazine took a LOT of heat for panning two otherwise highly regarded Playstation 1 games: Grand Theft Auto and (especially) Xenogears.
+Needless to say, fan reaction was not good.

 - Maddox, author of The Best Page in the Universe, uses the term "ex-biggest fan" to refer to people who enjoyed his works until reading an article panning their personal fandom.
 His article mocking 9/11 conspiracy theorists was a good example.